megastep/mysql-lambda/README.md

 # About MySQL Layer for Ask Nicely
 We use this repo to build the MySQL Lambda Layer for our Ask Nicely Lambda app.

-At the moment this is locked to version `MySQL 5.7.34`.
-The same version number found in our SQL fixtures.
+At the moment this is locked to version `MySQL 8.0.32`.
 ## Prerequisites
 Running `gcc -v` in your CLI should at least return something.
 If not you would have to install Xcode + some CLI tools.